7A7B93D3-D4AA-4A1B… Anonymous 09/21/18 (Fri) 07:46:50 PM 23253

 Both, mainly personal.

 I was raised Catholic (Catholic schools, etc.) but stopped practicing in HS and only went back this year (about to graduate college; 22 years old).
-My personal reasons are hard to express, but boil down to: I want it to be about something bigger than me; I want to make sure sex isn't just another chore like it appears to be with my friends who aren't virgins; I really do think it is important to prove to your husband that he's different from other men to you; I know, in my bones
+My personal reasons are hard to express, but boil down to: I want it to be about something bigger than me; I want to make sure sex isn't just another chore like it appears to be with my friends who aren't virgins; I really do think it is important to prove to your husband that he's different from other men to you; I know,

 , I will get pregnant easy and want to be IN a marriage, first.